ratmice/neewerctl/README.md

 A controller for neewer lights written in rust
 It has a gui interface written in druid, and uses btleplug for bluetooth.

-It in theory should be cross platform, but platforms besides linux have not been tested.
+It in theory should be cross platform, been run on linux, and windows, The libraries should all support MacOS, but this has not been tested.

 Lights that currently work:
 * RGB-480